-Figure 1.
-Map of Hartlepool showing location of community pharmacies including those open 100 hours per week at January 2022.
-Source: NHSE&I NB Red dot here means more than one pharmacy.
+Figure ES1.
+Map of Hartlepool showing location of community pharmacies including those open 100 hours per week and the distance-selling pharmacy (denoted by a star) at 1st June 2022\.
+Source: NHSE&I. Note the red dot here means more than one pharmacy at this location, indicated by the number inside the pin.